DV

 Which of IEFA, IXUS, VEA, and VXUS is best for dividend income?

 It depends on your goals.
-IEFA currently offers the highest distribution yield, which means more income per dollar invested.
-However, a lower-yield fund may offer better total return or lower volatility.
+IEFA currently offers the highest reported distribution yield, which means more income per dollar invested.
+However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between IEFA, IXUS, VEA, and VXUS?

-IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with a provide exposure to the fund's underlying index or strategy per issuer materials. strategy, issued by BlackRock.
-IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with a provide exposure to the fund's underlying index or strategy per issuer materials. strategy, issued by BlackRock.
-VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with a track the ftse developed all cap ex us index. strategy, issued by Vanguard.
-VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with a track the ftse global all cap ex us index, covering non-u.s. developed and emerging stocks. strategy, issued by Vanguard.
+IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index strategy, issued by BlackRock.
+IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index strategy, issued by BlackRock.
+VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international strategy, issued by Vanguard.
+VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international strategy, issued by Vanguard.

 Can I hold IEFA, IXUS, VEA, and VXUS together?